makersacademy/bowling-challenge-ruby/README.md

 There is a warning in the Makers README.md: ___STRONG HINT, IGNORE AT YOUR PERIL:___ Bowling is a deceptively complex game.
 Careful thought and thorough diagramming — both before and throughout — will save you literal hours of your life.

-I believe this refers to setting up all ten frames in adance so you can keep track of strikes/spares etc which I have setup in the Frame class.
+I believe this refers to setting up all ten frames in advance so you can keep track of strikes/spares etc which I have setup in the Frame class.

 [#<Frame:0x00000001239eb0a0 @rolls=[], @next_frame=nil>,
 #<Frame:0x00000001239eb050 @rolls=[], @next_frame=#<Frame:0x00000001239eb0a0 @rolls=[], @next_frame=nil>>,